muratkeremozcan/books/aws/Lambda-best-practices/Lambda best practices.md

 **Difference between Provisioned Concurrency and warm starts**: It's about the instances.
 Warm start is 1 instance of the lambda, and the rest still cold start.
 P.C. can be set to scale

 From Yan:
-*The actual problem with them is that they don't scale beyond keeping a handful of instances of your functions warm because there's no way to direct an invocation to specific instances (ie. worker) of a function.
+*The actual problem with warm starts is that they don't scale beyond keeping a handful of instances of your functions warm because there's no way to direct an invocation to specific instances (ie. worker) of a function.
 So if you have a handful of functions and you just need to keep 1 instance of each warm for a low throughput API, then warmers are a good, cheap way to do it compared to using Provisioned Concurrency.
 But if you need an enterprise-scale solution that can keep 50, 100 instances of your functions warm, and auto-scale the no. of warm instances based on traffic patterns or based on a schedule, and you don't mind (potentially) paying extra for these, then use Provisioned Concurrency.
 I said potentially paying extra, because Provisioned Concurrency can actually work out cheaper than on-demand concurrency if you have good utilization of the Provisioned Concurrency you have (~60% is the break-even point).*

-P.C. happens against a version - not sure why they have both alias and version there.
+>  P.C. happens against a version - not sure why they have both alias and version there.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/q025m29weskbfzithk44.png)